Zappi review

 The Zappi EV charger is built in Britain by the myenergi company and has all the reliability Australians have come to expect from UK products.

 Its stand-out feature is it can solar smart charge and supply an EV with only surplus power from rooftop solar.
-Unlike some EV chargers that require extensive additional hardware to smart charge, it’s easy and relatively cheap to purchase a Zappi with all the hardware required.
+Unlike some EV chargers that require extensive additional hardware to smart charge, purchasing a Zappi with all the hardware required is easy and relatively cheap.

-A drawback is the myenergi company doesn’t have an Australian office.
+A drawback is the Zappi only has a maximum operating temperature of 40°C, which isn't ideal for Australian conditions.
 Also, an earlier version of the Zappi had some units fail in Australia.
 Hopefully, myenergi has learned from this and the current version won’t have reliability issues.

 Smart Charging

 If desired, the Zappi can smart charge an EV using only surplus power from rooftop solar.
 Because this power would normally only receive a low feed-in tariff, it’s usually the cheapest way to charge a car.
-Exactly how much you’ll save depends on your electricity plan and solar system size and how much you drive, but it can be over several hundred dollars a year per vehicle.
-But if electricity plans are available in your area that offer low daytime rates or special low rates for EV charging, it reduces the financial benefit of solar smart charging.
+Exactly how much you’ll save depends on your electricity plan and solar system size and how much you drive.

 You can read about a homeowner’s experience with using an older version of the Zappi for smart charging here.